wavefrontHQ/docs/pages/doc/ts_limit.md

 ### Traces Filtering Function

-The `limit()` traces filtering function specifies the maximum number of traces that need to be returned by the `tracesExpression` using `numberOfTraces`.
+The `limit()` traces filtering function specifies the maximum number of traces that are returned by the `tracesExpression` using `numberOfTraces`.
 For example, the following query limits the results of the `tracesExpression` to at most 50 traces:

 ```limit(50, traces("beachshirts.styling.makeShirts"))```